m-coding/fe-04-optimization/README.md

   * In your terminal enter the command:
     * `npm install`
     * This will install all modules listed as dependencies in `package.json`

+##Build the Project

+Make sure you satisfy the Build Tool Requirements first.

+1. Navigate to the root of the project directory in your terminal.
+2. Check that `node_modules` folder exists.
+If not, see step 3 under Build Tool Requirements.
+4. Enter the command `gulp clean` to delete everything in the `dist` folder.
+  * If you want to preview what files will be deleted, enter the command `gulp cleanDryRun` instead.
+5. Next enter the command `gulp` and the project will be built in the `dist` folder.
+  * You can review differences by comparing the `src` and `dist` folder.

 ##Optimizations